brajeshwar/brajeshwar.github.io/_posts/2011/2011-04-07-connecting-office-to-the-cloud-with-cloud-connect.md

----
-layout: post
-title: Connecting Office to the cloud with Cloud Connect
+# Connecting Office to the cloud with Cloud Connect
----

 If Microsoft is the evil empire, then their Office Suite is their "Death Star" -- a product of epic proportions.
 500 million users just about qualifies the suite as epic.
 And just like the Death Star it has a huge vulnerability and can be taken down in a swift and calculator attack.